16-19 Bursary Fund

 Rickmansworth School is responsible for awarding bursaries to its students.
 With the exception of the £1,200 bursaries for students most in need, the amount paid to other students is at the School’s discretion.

 The payments are to be spread over the three terms with an initial payment at the start of the year followed by three payments at the end of each term.
 The amount paid will depend on attendance, and so the end of term payment may be reduced commensurate with any absence by the recipient.
 Band B and Band C payments may change depending on the number of applicants and the amount of money available to the School.

-Those students who are most likely to need financial support will qualify for free school meals and therefore their parents or guardians would be in receipt of one or more of the following:
+Those students who are most likely to need financial support will qualify for free school meals, if this is not currently the case, please look into this before applying for a Category B bursary you can do this at www.hertsdirect.org/freeschoolmeals Parents or guardians in this category would be in receipt of one or more of the following: